Onychomycosis: United States

 According to a 2015 study, the cost in the United States of testing with the periodic acid–Schiff stain (PAS) was about $148.
 Even if the cheaper KOH test is used first and the PAS test is used only if the KOH test is negative, there is a good chance that the PAS will be done (because of either a true or a false negative with the KOH test).
 But the terbinafine treatment costs only $10 (plus an additional $43 for liver function tests).
-In conclusion the authors say that terbinafine has a relatively benign adverse effect profile, with liver damage very rare, so it makes more sense cost-wise for the dermatologist to prescribe the treatment without doing the PAS test.
+In conclusion, the authors say that terbinafine has a relatively benign adverse effect profile, with liver damage very rare, so it makes more sense cost-wise for the dermatologist to prescribe the treatment without doing the PAS test.
 (Another option would be to prescribe the treatment only if the potassium hydroxide test is positive, but it gives a false negative in about 20% of cases of fungal infection.)
-On the other hand, as of 2015 the price of topical (non-oral) treatment with efinaconazole was $2307 per nail, so testing is recommended before prescribing it.
+On the other hand, as of 2015, the price of topical (non-oral) treatment with efinaconazole was $2307 per nail, so testing is recommended before prescribing it.

 The cost of efinaconazole treatment can be reduced to $65 per 1-month dose using drug coupons, bringing the treatment cost to $715 per nail.

 Canada

-In 2019, a study by the Canadian Agency for Drugs and Technologies in Health found the cost for a 48-week efinaconazole course to be $178 for a big toe, and $89 for a different toe.
+In 2019, a study by the Canadian Agency for Drugs and Technologies in Health found the cost for a 48-week efinaconazole course to be $178 for a big toe and $89 for a different toe.

 Prognosis

-Recurrence may occur following treatment, with a 20-25% relapse rate within 2 years of successful treatment.
+Recurrence may occur following treatment, with a 20–25% relapse rate within 2 years of successful treatment.
 Nail fungus can be painful and cause permanent damage to nails.
-It may lead to other serious infections if the immune system is suppressed due to medication, diabetes or other conditions.
-The risk is most serious for people with diabetes and with immune systems weakened by leukemia or AIDS, or medication after organ transplant.
+It may lead to other serious infections if the immune system is suppressed due to medication, diabetes, or other conditions.
+The risk is most serious for people with diabetes and with immune systems weakened by leukemia or AIDS, or medication after an organ transplant.
 Diabetics have vascular and nerve impairment, and are at risk of cellulitis, a potentially serious bacterial infection; any relatively minor injury to feet, including a nail fungal infection, can lead to more serious complications.
 Infection of the bone is another rare complication.